The Truth About Crime: Programme 3

 The third and final show (Tuesday 4 August) exposed widespread anti-social behaviour and the lack of a concerted response.
 Much of anti-social crime is not added to the official crime statistics.
 Much of it is fuelled by drugs and gang culture of under-educated and employed young males under the acronym NEET.
 The chief constable of Thames Valley Police, Sara Thornton, was interviewed.
 It was found that improved styles of architecture for estate housing and lit thoroughfares can reduce anti-social crime significantly.

 Perspective on crime statistics

 Ross's general thesis is that recorded crime rates are unreliable, that theft and violence have actually declined sharply but that the downward trend may not be continuing, and that there are hundreds of quite simple solutions to crime, mostly by reducing temptations and opportunities for bad behaviour rather than trying to remould people's predispositions.

 Reception

-The series has been well received, with The Times "fascinated [by the] sane, insightful and compellingly argued documentary series" – and achieved good ratings despite being scheduled against ITV1's fast-moving, similarly themed Car Crime UK, a six-part police car-chasing documentary series narrated by Trevor McDonald.
+The series was generally well received, with The Times "fascinated [by the] sane, insightful and compellingly argued documentary series" – and achieved good ratings despite being scheduled against ITV1's fast-moving, similarly themed Car Crime UK, a six-part police car-chasing documentary series narrated by Trevor McDonald.